SF-TAP/SF-TAP.github.io/_posts/2015-11-21-write-your-own-analyzers.markdown

     }

 In this code, first of all, we connect to the file of UNIX domain socket.
-Then we read line, which is a header, from the socket.
+Then we read a line, which is a header, from the socket.
 We parse the line to interpret the header, and generate the session ID by using it.
 After that, we read data if the event is DATA where